About toys and games for children

 Toys and games for babies and toddlers

-Your baby or toddler will probably enjoy playing with push-along toys, soft balls, cuddly teddies, board or cloth books that can’t be ripped, toy cars, simple puzzles and ride-on toys.
+Your child will probably enjoy playing with push-along toys, soft balls, cuddly teddies, board or cloth books that can’t be ripped, toy cars, simple puzzles and ride-on toys.
 Blocks are also likely to be a favourite – especially building them up and knocking them down again!

 Creative, crafty toys and games are good too – you could give your child crayons, finger paint and butchers paper.
 Make-believe play with hand puppets or dress-ups will also be popular.